-- 2. For the purpose of this bylaw, "confidential", in relation to any information, such as a record or document of any kind, means that access is only available to those persons: - (a) who, are required in the execution of their duties as an authorised office- bearer of the AGV or its constituent groups or as a member of any appointed or elected Committee (including of any body established under these rules) to have such access; - (b) who are required in the performance of their duties as a duly appointed or authorised employee or agent of the AGV to have such access; - (c) who have been authorised to have access to that information by the office-bearer or the most senior staff member who has the care custody or control of such information; - (d) who have access pursuant to a decision of the State Executive or the State Council; - (e) who are investigating a relevant matter as a member of the Misconduct or Administrative Review Panels, or who are required to see such information as part of an effective investigation; and - (f) to whom in all the circumstances the release is harmless and reasonable. - Any constituent group may (subject to any contrary decision of State Council) determine that any information is confidential and limit access to a particular record or class of records to certain named persons or officers, but should do so only on reasonable grounds. - 4.
-Until and unless a decision is otherwise made under this bylaw, the following information is confidential: - (a) minutes of and matters discussed in meetings held in camera; - (b) records relating to the performance, selection, appointment or termination of individual staff; - (c) records relating to litigation or potential litigation, or like dispute, where the release of such records might prejudice the position of the Party; - (d) records relating to any commercial negotiation where the release of such records might prejudice the position of the Party; - (e) records relating to any individual donation or like payment to the party, except as otherwise provided for in the bylaws; - (f) any financial records of the organisation where the release of such records might prejudice the position of the Party;
+- 2. For the purpose of this bylaw, "confidential", in relation to any information, such as a record or document of any kind, means that access is only available to those persons: - (a) who, are required in the execution of their duties as an authorised office- bearer of the AGV or its constituent groups or as a member of any appointed or elected Committee (including of any body established under these rules) to have such access; - (b) who are required in the performance of their duties as a duly appointed or authorised employee or agent of the AGV to have such access; - (c) who have been authorised to have access to that information by the office-bearer or the most senior staff member who has the care custody or control of such information; - (d) who have access pursuant to a decision of the State Executive or the State Council; - (e) who are investigating a relevant matter as a member of the Misconduct or Administrative Review Panels, or who are required to see such information as part of an effective investigation; and - (f) to whom in all the circumstances the release is harmless and reasonable. - 3.
+Any constituent group may (subject to any contrary decision of State Council) determine that any information is confidential and limit access to a particular record or class of records to certain named persons or officers, but should do so only on reasonable grounds. - 4.
+Until and unless a decision is otherwise made under this bylaw, the following information is confidential: - (a) minutes of and matters discussed in meetings held in camera; - (b) records relating to the performance, selection, appointment or termination of individual staff; - (c) records relating to litigation or potential litigation, or like dispute, where the release of such records might prejudice the position of the Party; - (d) records relating to any commercial negotiation where the release of such records might prejudice the position of the Party; - (e) records relating to any individual donation or like payment to the party, except as otherwise provided for in the bylaws; - (f) any financial records of the organisation where the release of such records might prejudice the position of the Party; - (g) any record or document provided on a bona fide confidential basis by a third party, but not where provision was primarily made in order to render the document confidential;